Your friends might enjoy this

 As excited as you may be about your salon expansion, remember that this is a big decision.
 You should be very aware of what you’re getting yourself into along with everything that comes with it.
+Any decision to expand your decision should be tied back to your overall salon business strategy.

 Your goal as a salon owner is to make sure that your clients are leaving happy and that your day-to-day operations are running smoothly enough that you’re able to turn a profit, and then some.
 As long as you keep that engine running, sooner or later you’ll be debating different methods of expansion and how you can keep the profits coming in.